-The 2021 BES Fellowship application is now live!
-With this announcement, we want to share three major shifts to our Fellowship and our selection process, aimed at creating an equitable, inclusive, and uplifting experience for Fellows as BES journeys toward becoming an anti-racist organization.
+The 2023 BES Fellowship application is now open!
+Last year, we announced three major shifts to our Fellowship and our selection process, aimed at creating an equitable, inclusive, and uplifting experience for Fellows as BES journeys toward becoming an anti-racist organization.
 We thank those of you who have provided feedback that has allowed us to reflect and grow.

 NEW SCHOOL MODELS

 Over the last two years, BES has embraced and began to train to new school models that are equitable, anti-racist, and locally responsive spaces.
 We’ve revised our beliefs about excellent schools and leaders, and redefined student outcomes to include multiple measures of student success.